Robbierayrob/business-scraper/README.md

-# 🗺️ Business Scraper and Dashboard
+# 🗺️ Australian Business Scraper and Dashboard

 A powerful tool to extract and visualize business data from Google Maps.
 The project consists of:
 - **Python Scraper**: Extracts business information using Google Maps API